Our board certified dermatologists have undergone extensive training and offer treatment for a wide range of medical dermatology conditions.

 Dermatologists are physicians trained in the medical, surgical, and cosmetic care of the skin.
 To become a dermatologist, physicians must spend an additional year of internship in general medicine, and then another three years training in the specialty of dermatology after they complete medical school.
 This training includes medical, surgical, and cosmetic dermatology.

-into those primarily seen in the pediatric age group, and those primarily seen in the adult age group.
+All dermatologists can treat patients of any age, from the very young to the very old, although some dermatologists do have an additional expertise in particular areas, such as pediatric dermatology, dermatologic surgery, laser or cosmetic dermatology.
+In general, skin conditions can be grouped into those primarily seen in the pediatric age group, and those primarily seen in the adult age group.
 Dermatologists are also trained in the proper care and treatment of problems associated with hair and nails.
 We also regularly perform full-body mole checks on patients of all ages who request them.

 While psoriasis is not a dangerous skin condition, it is one that can be extremely embarrassing to live with, often causing extreme self-consciousness for an individual who is suffering...VISIT OUR Psoriasis and Psoriatic Arthritis PAGE

-Vitiligo is an unusual skin disease that is characterized by loss of pigment in certain areas.
+This is an unusual skin disease that is characterized by loss of pigment in certain areas.
 The result is patches of discolored skin, often pale in color, and much...VISIT OUR Vitiligo PAGE